Letter to Bangkok: Thailand’s inequality puts millions at risk - The Isaan Record

 Certainly, the virus has become a fearful possibility.
 With the crashing vaccination registration websites, the unsure availability of vaccinations, and a government that got around to ordering vaccines way late in the game, it’s no wonder people don’t do whatever they can to get their hands on a dose.
 It’s become a free-for-all.

-The problem is that for every dose taken by someone wo asnt waited their turn in line, someone elderly or is health compromised is deprived, even theoretically.
+The problem is that for every dose taken by someone who can’t waited their turn in line, someone elderly or is health compromised is deprived, even theoretically.

 Just as serious of a problem is that the vaccination gorging of Monthon Bangkok (and sandbox destinations) is simply the latest – and in this case potentially fatal – consequence of a centuries-old “development” strategy that privileges the metropole and its inhabitants over the periphery.
 Monthon Bangkok makes up 21 percent of the country’s population yet consumed nearly half of the first doses of the vaccine.
 It has gotten 235 percent of its share, to population, while Isaan has gotten 48 percent of its.
-Another way to say it is that the monton of Bangkok has gotten 4.9 times more its sare than Isaan has.
+Another way to say it is that the monton of Bangkok has gotten 4.9 times more its share than Isaan has.
 When compared with just Bangkok, it has gotten six and a half times more its share of first doses than Isaan.

 Other regions have fared just as badly.
 The North has gotten just 58 percent of its share of first doses, the Central Region 65 percent, and the lower South 63 percent.
 Conversely, the upper South has received 154 percent of its share of first doses, and 229 percent of its second.